-Documents or information identified as responsive will be posted no later than 14 business days after the information is produced to the requestor.
+Documents or information identified as responsive, and not excepted as noted in III.A.1-6 above, will be posted no later than 14 business days after the information is produced to the requestor.
 If a ruling is requested from the Texas Attorney General on any portion of the request, the information will not be posted until at least 14 days after all rights to file a lawsuit challenging the ruling have expired.
-Each request and the documents or information identified as responsive will be posted for one year after the request was received.
+Each request and the documents or information identified as responsive, and not excepted as noted in III.A.1-6 above, will be posted for one year after the request was received.

 B. Requests for Public Information Received by Employees

 Any employee who receives a request for records or information shall immediately forward it to the Office of Legal Affairs ("Legal Affairs") via fax (713-500-3275) or electronic mail (email@example.com).
 Once the information has been forwarded, the original recipient of the request must send the original via interoffice mail and follow-up with a telephone call to Legal Affairs.
 If an oral request is received, the requesting party should be directed to address the request in writing to the Public Information Officer as directed on the university’s website.
 If the request is received via e-mail, the recipient of the e-mail should reply notifying the requestor that requests for public information sent via email must be sent to firstname.lastname@example.org.